sifive/Kami/README.md

 Loading the Kami Library
 ------------------------

-Before you can use the Kami library from `coqtop`, you must perform the following steps:
+Before you can use the Kami library, you must perform the following steps:

+0. Create a "Projects" directory where all the repositories are going to reside
 1. Download and Compile the MIT Bedrock Bit Vectors library from
     <https://github.com/mit-plv/bbv>.
     1. In the “Projects” directory use